plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 }
 ```

-Here it is defined that we want to use the "kubectl" Terraform provider, which we previously specified in the versions.tf.
-Furthermore, we need to specify the path to the kubeconfig for the PSKE/Gardener service account, which has the authorization to create and delete clusters.
+This specifies that we want to use the "kubectl" Terraform provider that we previously defined in versions.tf.
+We also need to specify the path to kubeconfig for the PSKE/Gardener service account, which has the authority to create and delete clusters.

-To do this, log in to the corresponding PSKE dashboard, in this specific case https://dashboard.prod.gardener.get-cloud.io.
+To do so, log in to the corresponding PSKE dashboard, in this specific case https://dashboard.prod.gardener.get-cloud.io.

-There you click on "Members" on the left and then look for the project's service account, in my specific case that would be MA-24, which also has the role "Service Account Manager", and download the kubeconfig file from there.
+From there, click on "Members" on the left, then find the project's service account, which in our case would be MA-24, with the role "Service Account Manager", and download the kubeconfig file from there.

-This file must then be referenced accordingly in the previously created versions.tf.
-In this simple example it would be like this for me:
+This file must then be referenced in the previously created versions.tf.
+In our example it would look like this:

 ```terraform
 provider "kubectl" {